For security purposes, you should not install sites with the username “admin”.

 phpMyAdmin databases

-The username is located in the “user login” column.
-To edit the username just double-click on this text you want to change …
+The user name is located in the “user login” column.
+To edit the username just double-click on the text you want to change …

-Log out of your server if you’re finished and go back to your WordPress site.
-You will probably find that your session is expired.
-If so, log in again with your new administration credentials …
+Log out of your server if you’re finished and reopen the browser to your WordPress site.
+You will probably find that your session has expired.
+Log in again with your new Admin login details …

-You should see that your user name has been updated.
-However, your site will probably still be displaying the old “nickname” …
+You will see that the user name has been updated.
+However, it will probably still be displaying the previous “nickname” …

-To edit your “nickname”, access your Users screen and click the Edit link below your user name …
+To edit your “nickname”, visit your Users screen and click on the Edit link below your user name …

-You can also access the Profile section by clicking on the Edit My Profile link in the “Howdy, User” panel …
+You can also reach the Profile section by clicking on the Edit My Profile link in the “Howdy, User” section …

 Select a new name to display publicly from the drop-down menu …